 For description of the restoration by Conrad Schmidtt Studios click here.

-For more 360VR interactive images and tours visit the Tour de Force 360VR website.
+For more 360 interactive images and virtual tours visit the main Tour de Force 360 website.